ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/models/ml/optimized_r2/model_performance_1.png" width="900"/></p>

 Moving forward, I focused only on feature-engineered data and always performed hyperparameter tuning, optimized to MSE (as opposed to R2 above).
 As seen below, again most models resulted in the same MAE.
 Random Forest performed worse.
-When I added Huber Regression I was able to achieve a new MAE record: 2088 (vs. 2110).
+Huber Regression, when optimized to MSE (like the other models) had a similar MAE to the other models.
+But when optimized to MAE, its MAE improved dramatically from 2088 to 944.
+I attempted to go back and optimize all models to MAE rather than MSE to see if it made as big a difference.
+It did not.

 <p align="center"><img src="/output/models/ml/optimized_mse/model_performance_mae_2.png" width="900"/></p>